vyos/vyos-documentation/docs/documentation.rst

   * Unicast MAC Addresses: ``00-53-00`` to ``00-53-FF``
   * Multicast MAC-Addresses: ``90-10-00`` to ``90-10-FF``

-Please don't use other public address space.
+Please do not use other public address space.

 Line length